gvelim/ipfire_wg/README.md

 -   **IPFire's Method:** IPFire automatically creates a dedicated `iptables` chain called `WGBLOCK`.
 The firewall is configured to automatically pass all traffic coming from or going to any WireGuard interface (`wg+`) into this chain for evaluation.
 -   **Key Feature:** This chain has a default-deny posture, ending in a `REJECT` rule.
 This is a powerful, built-in security feature.
 -   **Our Strategy:** This is the designated "sandbox" for WireGuard traffic.
 We integrate with the system as intended by inserting our `ACCEPT` rules at the top of `WGBLOCK`.
+Using `RETURN` instead of `ACCEPT` ensures that the packet is not dropped but instead returned to the caller for further processing.

-### Insight 3: The `CUSTOMPOSTROUTING` NAT Chain
+### Insight 3: The `WGNAT` NAT Chain

--   **IPFire's Method:** IPFire provides an official "hook" for custom NAT rules called `CUSTOMPOSTROUTING`.
+-   **IPFire's Method:** IPFire provides an official "hook" for WireGuard NAT rules called `WGNAT`.
 -   **Our Strategy:** To ensure our NAT rule for the VPN traffic doesn't conflict with system-generated rules, we place our `MASQUERADE` rule here.
 This is the clean, "IPFire-native" way to handle NAT.

 ## 3. Designing the Custom Solution